Boot ROM: Purpose

 Upon power up, hardware usually starts uninitialized.
-To continue booting, the system may need to read a bootloader from some peripheral device, usually the data storage device.
+To continue booting, the system may need to read a bootloader from some peripheral device, usually a data storage device.
 It is often easier to implement routines for reading from external storage devices in software than in hardware.
 A boot ROM provides a place to store this initial loading code, at a fixed location immediately available to the processor when execution starts.

 Operation

 The boot ROM is mapped into memory at a fixed location, and the processor is designed to start executing from this location after reset, according to the processor's reset vector.
 The boot ROM is either placed on the same die as the CPU or is an external ROM chip.
 On modern systems, the boot ROM (whether integrated into CPU or external ROM chip) usually uses NOR flash, which supports execute in place.

 The boot ROM will then initialize the hardware busses and peripherals needed to boot.
 In some cases, the boot ROM is capable of initializing DRAM, and in other cases it is up to the bootloader to do that.
-On some modern ARM CPUs, the boot ROM integrated in CPU will initializes DRAM and then loads a bootloader; but after a bootloader (such as Das U-Boot) is loaded, the bootloader may reinitializes DRAM, for fix bug and reduce cost purposes.
+On some modern ARM CPUs, the boot ROM integrated in CPU will initialize DRAM and then load a bootloader; but after a bootloader (such as Das U-Boot) is loaded, the bootloader may reinitialize DRAM, to fix bugs and reduce cost.

 At the end of the hardware initialization, the boot ROM will try to load a bootloader from external peripheral(s) (such as a hard disk drive or solid-state drive, an eMMC or eUFS card, a microSD card, an external EEPROM, and so on) or through specific protocol(s) on a communications port (such as a serial port or Ethernet, etc.).

 In many systems on a chip (SoC), the peripherals or buses from which the boot ROM tries to load the bootloader, and the order in which they are loaded, can be configured.
 This configuration can be done by blowing some electronic fuses inside the system on a chip to encode that information, or by having specific pins or jumpers of the system on a chip high or low.